 Puebla: The Story of Cinco de Mayo

 In the 1860s, France planned to capture Mexico’s economy and create a base from which to restore French power in the Americas.
-They planned to join the U.S. Civil War on the Confederate side (the slaving South).
+They planned to join the U.S. Civil War on the confederate side (the southern slavers).
 If they were successful, our history might be completely different.

 At the time, the French army was the most powerful in the world.
 They were the U.S. Marines of their day.